rayyaw/flash-patcher/README.md

 ## Licensing

-This code is made available under CC-BY SA 4.0.
+All versions of Flash Patcher up to and including 5.3.0 are made available under CC-BY SA 4.0.
 For more information, check https://creativecommons.org/licenses/by-sa/4.0 .

+Flash Patcher v5.3.0 and onward are made available under AGPLv3.

+For v5.3.0, you may pick either the CC-BY SA 4.0 license, or the AGPLv3 license.
+You may not mix and match from both, and you should explicitly state which license you are using.
+This code is